WinterAxis/ESV-MD-Bible/The_Bible_esv/13_1_Chronicles/1_Chr_6.md

 and out of the tribe of Gad: Ramoth in Gilead with its pasturelands, Mahanaim with its pasturelands,

 ###### 81
-Heshbon with its pasturelands, and Jazer with its pasturelands. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Heshbon with its pasturelands, and Jazer with its pasturelands.

 ***